tan-zhihao1/kickpi-book/rk356x-rk3588/en/02-Getting_Started_Guide/02-K1-Quick_Start_Guide.md

 1. Plug in the DC12V power supply to  board.
 2. checking the status of the two LED lights:
-   - The power indicator should be constantly on when powered on.
-If it is not on, check if there are any abnormalities in the power supply section.
+   - The power indicator should be constantly ON after powered on.
+If it keeps off, check if there are any abnormalities in the power supply section.
-   - The heartbeat light should flash continuously after the kernel starts.
-If it does not flash, the system may be running abnormally.
+   - The heartbeat indicator should blink continuously after the kernel starts.
+If not, the system may be running abnormally.

 ## Display